 Now consider drafts that come pre-aligned with your approved playbooks, fallback logic, and risk thresholds, requiring only light refinement rather than a full rewrite.
-That is the standard Aline aims to set at the first-draft stage, and this article reviews 9 AI contract-drafting software platforms to show how each compares and where Aline best fits evolving legal team needs.
+That is the standard Aline aims to set at the first-draft stage.

 Slow or manual contract processes have real operational costs.
 Inefficient workflows can add 3–4 weeks to cycle times, slowing deal velocity and hiring, while legal teams may still spend over 90 minutes per agreement on repetitive review tasks.